JoseSachango/Professional-README-Generator/README.md

 ## Installation
-    After downloading the files, open a GitBash terminal and run the command:node index.js.
-Answer all the questions to generate a comprehensive README document.
+    After downloading the files, open a GitBash

 ## Usage
      See the video below for instructions and examples of how to use this generator.

 ## Credits
     N/A